 Frank Scoffield Sánchez (he/him) will be a speaker at the Hope for the Future conference, organized by Mennonite Church USA (MC USA).
 He is a Guatemalan, living on occupied Tongva/Chumash territory, who studied philosophy and theology in undergraduate and graduate schools.
-Frank is an organizer with the Network in Solidarity with the People of Guatemala (NISGUA) and a member of Progressive International.
-He, his wife, Erica, and their son are members of Pasadena (California) Mennonite Church.
+Frank is an organizer.
+He is a member of Pasadena (California) Mennonite Church.

 I was raised in an upper-middle class Guatemalan church.
 Lawyers, doctors, businessmen and university deans sat around me, as we sang praises to God.
 As I grew older, I started noticing more of the contradictions between the words and deeds of our church.
 We had elaborate justifications for our wealth, such a naming it as a blessing from God, despite the sea of abject poverty around us.
 Racism and sexism pervaded our church culture, while we heard of God’s love.
 Evangelization was presented as the primary mission of our life, with no mention of the brutal political and social world we lived in or how we profited from it.
 This mission had nothing to say about material, practical or social life — unless it served to favor the same old few.